gamlerhart/bastel-proxy/README.md

 'local.my-company.com' domain.
 That's it.
 It doesn't provide complex configuration or needs any special setup.

 ## Requirements and Setup.
-Currently Linux is supported.
+Currently, Linux and Windows is supported.
 You need Java 8 or newer installed.
 Unpack the bastel-proxy.tar.gz file to your desired location.
-Then run `bastel-proxy.sh`.
+Then run `bastel-proxy.sh`/`bastel-proxy.bat`.
 The Bastel-Proxy will start and might prompt you for your root/admin password to install its CA certificate into the trust stores.
-Futhermore the root/admin password is used to update the `/etc/hosts` file to redirect the specified domain to 127.0.0.0 and on Linux to bind the privileged HTTP 80 and HTTPS 443 ports.
+Furthermore, the root/admin password is used to update the `/etc/hosts` file to redirect the specified domain to 127.0.0.0 and on Linux to bind the privileged HTTP 80 and HTTPS 443 ports.